Medically reviewed by Kristin Hall, FNP

 It’s important to understand that supplements and herbal remedies aren’t monitored by the FDA in the same way that antidepressants, anxiolytics and other medications are.

-Although some supplements and herbal products may help to relieve the symptoms of anxiety, these products shouldn’t be viewed as replacements for therapy or FDA-approved anti-anxiety medications.
+Although some supplements, herbal products, and even crystals are believed to relieve the symptoms of anxiety, these products shouldn’t be viewed as replacements for therapy or FDA-approved anti-anxiety medications.

 If you think that you may have an anxiety disorder, make sure that you talk to your healthcare provider before using any supplements or herbal treatments.